monika76five/Data-Confidentiality/README.md

     4. <ins>Evaluate the global utility measures of your synthesized ```log(Income)``` from your Bayesian synthesis model for the CE sample.</ins>
     5. Which global measure do you think works the best?
 The least?
 Give explanations.

-3. Find one or more datasets and demonstrate potential disclosure risks.
-You can start with identification disclosure.
+3. <ins>Find one or more datasets and demonstrate potential disclosure risks.
+You can start with identification disclosure.</ins>

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**